-- ✓ Be conducted at a time which reflects typical working conditions and avoids seasonal periods of low levels of trading - Allow the apprentice to demonstrate all aspects of the standard being observed (e.g. the kitchen must be open with customers ordering in order to demonstrate supervision in the kitchen during service) - ✓ Take a synoptic approach to observing the overall competence
+- Be conducted at a time which reflects typical working conditions and avoids seasonal periods of low levels of trading - Allow the apprentice to demonstrate all aspects of the standard being observed (e.g. the apprentice must interact with customers when being assessed for customer service) - √ Take a synoptic approach to observing the overall competence

 The apprentice and employer are required to provide a two week working schedule, including business levels, for the independent end assessor to determine when to carry out observations.
 The independent end assessor will plan the observation in conjunction with the apprentice and employer and use the assessment tools and procedures that are set by the assessment organisation, which will be subject to internal and external quality assurance.
-The observation may be split into two, two hour sessions to cover preparation and service and will normally be carried out on one day, except in exceptional circumstances (such as a business operating different functions across two sites), requirements for which will form part of the assessment tools and procedures prescribed by the assessment organisation.
+The observation may be split into two, two hour sessions to cover preparation and service / shift and will normally be carried out on one day, except in exceptional circumstances (such as a business operating different functions across two sites), requirements for which will form part of the assessment tools and procedures prescribed by the assessment organisation.
 Observations must be planned in advance to allow for quality assurance activity.